 To verify H4, we computed the ratio of competition's positive indirect effects on personal growth (through fear of failure, engagement, and performance) and its negative indirect effects on personal growth (through strive for success, engagement, and performance).
-Formally, where RIE{PEG} is the ratio of competition emphasis' indirect effects on personal growth.3
+Formally,

-Confirming H4, the results indicate that the positive indirect effect of competition emphasis on personal growth through strive for success, behavioral engagement, and performance exceeds the negative indirect effect through fear of failure, behavioral engagement, and performance by a factor of 20.4
+Confirming H4, the results indicate that the positive indirect effect of competition emphasis on personal growth exceeds the negative indirect effect by a factor of 20.